-Pivot-Solar Breeze is greeting swim season 2021 with body positivity!
+Pivot-Solar Breeze greets every swim season with body positivity!
 This is an appreciation blog for the ‘dad bod’, a term coined to describe males with a little extra body fat who may or may not have children.
 Dad bods are transcending the poolside goal of ‘hot guy summer’.

 What is a dad bod?